-Sweep and blow the area removing all dirt to help the primer adhere to the curb surface.
+Sweep and blow the area to remove all dirt and help the primer adhere to the curb surface.
 Pressure washing may be necessary for badly soiled curbs.

-Prime the area using ~1 quart of the enclosed gallon of adhesive.
+Prime the area using approximately ¼ gallon (or less) of the enclosed adhesive.

-Mix the material with the rest of the adhesive using a trowel until the granules are fully coated.
+Mix the material with the remaining adhesive (about ¾ gallon) using a trowel until the granules are fully coated.
 You can use the shipping box or an empty 5 gallon bucket for mixing.
-Use approximately ¾ gallon (3 qt) adhesive for mixing.
-The granules should be wet and coated, but the mix should not be soupy.
+The granules should be wet and fully coated, but the mix should not be too soupy.